sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-data-sumo-logic.md

 ## Update entity subscriptions

 Sensu checks have a [subscriptions][11] attribute, where you specify strings to indicate which subscribers will execute the checks.
-For Sensu to execute a check, at least one of your entities must include a subscription that matches a subscription in the check definition.
+For Sensu to execute a check, at least one entity must include a subscription that matches a subscription in the check definition.
-In this example, the `check_cpu` check definition includes the `system` subscription, so you'll need to make sure that you have an entity that is also subscribed to `system`.
+In this example, the `check_cpu` check definition includes the `system` subscription, so you'll need to make sure at least one entity is also subscribed to `system`.

 First, select the entity whose data you want to send to Sumo Logic.
 To list all of your entities in the current namespace, run: